-He is concerned with status, standard of living, "keeping up with the Jones's" -- but if it interferes with his responsibilities as a husband and father, then it is nothing but selfish ambition.
+Often he is too concerned with status, standard of living,

+just plain "keeping up with the Jones's"--

+but if it interferes with his responsibilities as a husband and father, then it is nothing but selfish ambition.

 if it damages the interests of his wife and children, then it is simply vain conceit.